susyhaga/the_nun_2_lp/README.md

 ## The Nun 2 Webpage

-Project for applying Front end tools on marketing creating a webpage for the movie The Nun 2.
+Project for applying Front end tools on marketing.

+Goal: Clone and improve the webpage of the movie The Nun 2, applying new features to the original page.

 This project is part of the Front End Engineering course at EBAC.